Event-Driven Communication¶

 sample = subscriber.receive()

-if sample is not None:
+if sample is None:

 break